 Vivitrol (naltrexone extended release as a shot) aids in recovery from addiction to pain pills and heroin.
 It acts as a barrier in the brain, blocking opioid molecules from attaching to opioid receptors.
 By blocking receptors, it can reduce cravings for alcohol or opioids.

 Vivitrol (naltrexone) has no addiction potential.
 This is a benefit of using it over other anti-addiction medication.
 The downside, however, is that you need to abstain from using opioids for 7 days before you begin treatment.

 How much does the Vivitrol shot cost?

 The Vivitrol shot itself is often covered by insurance, including Medicaid.
 If you don't have insurance, Vivitrol offers a program for those that need assistance with the cost of treatment.
-At Workit Health, your doctor's visits, therapy, and engaging online addiction courses are all included in a flat weekly fee, for about as much as a copay.
+At Workit Health, your doctor's visits, therapy, and engaging online addiction courses are all included in a flat fee.
+We have grant funding available in certain counties.

 Which is right for me, Suboxone or Vivitrol?

 Each of these anti-addiction medications has benefits and trade-offs.
 Many times, those being treated for opioid use disorder begin on Suboxone, and transition to Vivitrol after they're stabilized long-term.
 Vivitrol is used to treat alcohol cravings, while Suboxone is not recommended for alcohol use disorder.